 Go ahead and take a listen to John Coltrane’s solo on I Hear a Rhapsody:

 If you listened closely, you’ll note that he’s not exclusively using one type of articulation.
 In general, as we’ll delve into shortly, he mixes 3 different styles of articulation, even within one phrase.

 The 3 types of articulation are:

 - Hard articulation – an attack (tonguing for horn players) at the beginning of each sequential note

 - Slurred articulation – slurring (no tonguing for horn players) a group of notes together

 - “Jazz” articulation – the commonly taught way of articulating by attacking (tonguing for horns) on the upbeats and slurring into the downbeats, here’s an example.

-Most of the time, teachers will say to use “jazz” articulation on everything, but a close look at the masters, and you’ll quickly realize that their lines sound a lot more interesting because they’re not adhering to this ...
+Most of the time, teachers will say to use “jazz” articulation on everything, but a close look at the masters, and you’ll quickly realize that their lines sound a lot more interesting ...